SoPra-Team-10/KI/README.md

 ```
 make
 ```
-you can now run the server by executing the created `KI` file:
+you can now run the ki by executing the created `KI` file:
 ```
 ./KI
 ```